SlavaUtesinov/AzureTableStorageAPI/README.md

     service.AddEntitiesParallel(data, timeout: 5000, token: source.Token, maxNumberOfTasks: 3);

-If you want to cancel execution of this operation, you can assign `CancellationToken` property:
+If you want to cancel execution of this operation, you should wrap your code into `using` statement:

-    service.CancellationToken = source.Token;
+    var source = new CancellationTokenSource();
+    using (service.SetCancellationToken(source.Token))
+    {
          service.AddEntitiesParallel(data, timeout: 5000);
          source.Cancel();
-But, then you should set to this property `null` value, to prevent it's accidentally usage in future operations, logic is the same as in case of [TableName](#3-conventions) property.
+    }
+This means, that all code inside this block will share one token, so `using`s content should be as small as it possible and consists of only code that you may attempt to cancel.

 [back to top](#table-of-contents)
 ###Get